 This saves about 1 to 1.5 degrees.
 This doesn’t seem like much, but this pushes your board up just a little earlier than at the alu mast (the fuselage always goes 100% straight through the water).
 Also, your board will ricochet earlier in case of a nose drop than at the alu mast.

-The difference price is about € 900,- is quite hefty.
+The difference in price is about € 900, – is quite substantial.
 In the end, it is the small details that make a big difference and are crucial for the demanding windfoiler to opt for a carbon mast;

 - More lift

 - Less torque and better aerodynamics make it faster

 - More ‘feeling’ what is happening under the board

 A recreational wind foiler and also the novice race foiler can get out of the way with the aluminium mast.
 Of the money you save, you can buy a dedicated wind foil sail, such as the Severne Foil Glide.
 That’s more to you than a piece of carbon.
 If you want to be more/better/faster, you can of course always upgrade the windfoil you have by purchasing a loose Starboard carbon mast.